deep-daiv-Computer-Vision/.github/profile/README.md

 # 🖐️ Welcome to the deep daiv.
-Computer Vision Team!
+Computer Vision / XAI Team!
 This is repository for the [deep daiv.](https://deepdaiv.oopy.io/) Computer Vision team's code and projects.

 Project Lead : [Jaeung Lee](https://github.com/gnueaj) (2024.01 ~ present)